the trade and labour programme

 The Trade and Labour Programme is an initiative with the mission of redefining the landscape of trade, making it more inclusive, and bringing together leaders from across domains: business, workers, civil society, and policymaking.

-The Programme aims tp shape a future where trade and labour market policies work hand in hand, paving the way for economic growth, sustainable development, and improved worker well-being.
+The Programme aims to shape a future where trade and labour market policies work hand in hand, paving the way for economic growth, sustainable development, and improved worker well-being.
 This alignment is seen as the cornerstone of achieving broader social justice objectives especially during times of ‘polycrisis’, marked by increasing poverty and decent work deficits .

 Structured in three phases, the Programme is informed by interviews, workshops, insight-gathering, and regional case studies.
 It builds momentum for coordinated, evidence-based policy change that strengthens labour outcomes through trade tools.